cloudera/hue/docs/user-guide/user-guide.md

     -   Specify partition columns, providing a name and selecting the type for each column.

-3. Click **Create table**.
-The Table Metadata window displays.

-### Indexes
+### Indexing

-In the past, indexing data into Solr has been quite difficult.
-The task involved writing a Solr schema and a morphlines file then submitting a job to YARN to do the indexing.
+In the past, indexing data into Solr to then explore it with a [Dynamic Dashboard](http://gethue.com/search-dashboards/) has been quite difficult.
+The task involved writing a Solr schema and a Morphlines file then submitting a job to YARN to do the indexing.
 Often times getting this correct for non trivial imports could take a few days of work.
-Now with Hue’s new feature you can start your YARN indexing job in minutes.
+Now with Hue's new feature you can start your YARN indexing job in minutes.
 This tutorial offers a step by step guide on how to do it.

 [Read more about it here](http://gethue.com/easy-indexing-of-data-into-solr/).

-### DBMS
+### Traditional Databases

 Read more about [ingesting data from traditional databases](http://gethue.com/importing-data-from-traditional-databases-into-hdfshive-in-just-a-few-clicks/).